Charlottetown, PE private-pay medical transportation

 Questions about Charlottetown medical rides

-- Does MedicalRide bill Medicare, Medicaid, insurance, or PEI public plans for Charlottetown rides?
+- Does MedicalRide bill insurance or public programs for Charlottetown rides?